bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### How do I retrieve records for the last X days for a particular query?

-Set the `-reldate  parameter to the number of days prior to today's date.
-As a note, for some reason NCBI has dropped the `EDAT  field for the nucleotide and protein databases (which is the default date type when using `-reldate`); in this case use the `-datetype  flag to `MDAT  (modification date) or `PDAT  (publication date, or the date added to the database).
-Note in the following example we don't loop through the sequence IDs; I have managed to download ~ 2000 sequences this way.
+Set the `-reldate`  parameter to the number of days prior to today's date.
+As a note, for some reason NCBI has dropped the `EDAT`  field for the nucleotide and protein databases (which is the default date type when using `-reldate`); in this case use the `-datetype`  flag to `MDAT`  (modification date) or `PDAT`  (publication date, or the date added to the database).
+Note in the following example we don't loop through the sequence IDs; we have managed to download ~ 2000 sequences this way.
 However it's probably advisable to use a loop as in the above example just in case.

 ```perl